glacejs/glace-core/README.md

 - [TestRail](http://www.gurock.com/testrail/) reporter in-box
 - May read `CLI` arguments from `JSON` file
 - May be extended with custom `JavaScript` config
+- May be used as platform for own testing frameworks development

 ## How to install